trak3r/rngesus/README.md

 # TODO
 - see if we can fix the OCR smushing the first letter of sentence with second word, like "A cat" always comes through as "Acat"
-- try larger zoomed test image, and if it helps add to upload tips
 - ownership of randomizers
 - likes / favorites
 - promotion lists: newest, most liked, my favorites, my randomizers